Basic String of Hearts Care

 String of Hearts love sunlight

 Your String of Hearts loves bright areas of your home.
 They can deal with a few hours of direct sunlight each day but prefer to be in a spot with indirect light so their leaves don’t burn.
-Your String of Hearts may struggle a little in the darker winter months so you might want to move them a little closer to the window during winter.
+Your String of Hearts may struggle a little in the darker winter months (this can result in leggy growth) so you might want to move them a little closer to the window during winter.

 They don’t like sitting in water